Minimizing Uniformly Convex Functions by Cubic Regularization of Newton Method: Regularized Newton Method

 One of the main strong point of the classical Newton's is its local \textit{quadratic convergence} for the class of strongly convex functions with Lipschitz continuous Hessian: $\sigmaf(2) > 0$ and $0 < \Hf(1) < +\infty$ (see, for example,~\cite{nesterov2018lectures}).
-This property holds for the cubically regularized Newton as well~\cite{nesterov2006cubic, nesterov2008accelerating}.
+This property holds for the cubically regularized Newton as well~\cite{nesterov2006cubic,nesterov2008accelerating}.
+Indeed, ensuring $F(T_H(x)) \leq M_{H}^{*}(x)$ as in Algorithm~1, and having $H \leq \beta \Hf(1)$ with some $\beta \geq 0$, we get: